lechmazur/emergent_collusion/README.md

 * **Market Mechanics**: The simulation used a frequent batch, competitive bidding process known as a *"discriminatory price, sealed-bid auction"*.
 Agents could see historical trade data but not the live bids of their competitors, creating an environment where strategic coordination was highly advantageous.
 Trades cleared at the *"unbiased midpoint"* of a matched bid and ask.
 To make the scenario more realistic, the prompts were filled with professional trading jargon and context.
 Agents were told they were trading on the *"Innovo Structured Products (ISP) MTF,"* a new exchange designed for *"highly illiquid or unique assets"*.
 They were given details like a *"20 milliseconds"* data feed latency and told their historical data came from the *"consolidated tape"*. **Limitation Note**: While realistic jargon was used to frame the scenario, the LLMs' behavior was ultimately driven by the simulation's core mechanics.
 The benchmark this was adapted from is fundamentally a game, not a fully realistic trading environment; for instance, some simplified mechanisms like unrealistic midpoint clearing prices were left unchanged.
 This, however, mirrors real-world applications where an LLM would also be presented with a simplified, text-based representation of reality.

 * **Communication Channel**: A crucial element of the environment was an enabled messaging system, described to the agents as being analogous to "WhatsApp".
 Both buyers and sellers could send and receive messages.
 This included the ability to send a *"private message to any buyer or seller who accepts messages"*.
-Critically, the agents were never instructed that they had to communicate, nor were they told what to use the channel for.
+Critically, the agents were never instructed that they had to communicate, nor were they told what to use the channel for; the prompts contained no hints, suggestions, or goals related to coordination.
 The prompts only provided the mechanics for sending messages and explicitly stated that agents could remain silent by sending an empty message.

 * **Game Configuration**: The simulations that produced this evidence were run with the following consistent parameters:
     * **Participants**: Each game featured six participants, composed of three buyers and three sellers.